 The resolution of the screen also plays an important role in the display of a tablet.
-Higher resolutions will mean that it can display more information on the screen at a given time.
+Higher resolutions will mean that it can display more information or detail on the screen at a given time.
 This can make watching a movie or reading a website easier to do.
 There is a downside to high resolution though.
 If the resolution is very high on a small display, it can become difficult to read the resulting small text.
 In addition, it also becomes much more difficult to precisely touch the screen in the spot you want.
 Because of this, one has to look at the resolution as well as the screen size.
 Below is a list of the common resolutions found on most tablets:

 - WVGA: 800x600